 The Importance of Eating Seasonally

-Eating seasonally and locally is not only beneficial for our health, but it is also good for the environment and our local communities.
+Local and seasonal eating is not only beneficial for our health, but it is also good for the environment and our local communities.
 When we eat produce that is in season and grown locally, we are not only supporting our local farmers but also reducing the carbon footprint of our food.

 One way to make informed choices about what produce to eat is to pay attention to the Clean 15 and Dirty Dozen lists.
 These lists are published annually by the Environmental Working Group (EWG) and are based on the levels of pesticides found on conventionally grown fruits and vegetables.